 Harnessed into a simple swing, which is hung over a platform above a stunning valley and river, you’ll be pushed off like a little kid to swing gleefully over palm tree tops.
 Surely at least some small part of you remembers the joy of being pushed on a swing as a kid, so imagine you were being pushed into a beautiful valley and you’ll have a pretty good idea of what Bali Swing is like.

 There are a lot of copycat swings popping up all over Bali from what I hear, but my research suggests that the original is still the best.
 To me, at the very least, it looks like the safest option.
 You’ll pay for the privelege, though – you’ll get unlimited time on the swings for USD$30 (includes pickup from a set location in Ubud and lunch).
 If you don’t want to swing it’ll cost you USD$10 to come along and take photos.
-The Bali Swing can be booked either through your accommodation or via the tour companies in Ubud.
+The Bali Swing can be booked either through the tour companies in Ubud or via your Ubud Bali resort.
 Book in advance.

 This post is brought to you by The Bushwalking Blog and Bali Villas.

 With extensive experience in servicing Australian clients, Bali Villas know exactly what families are looking for in terms of location, style and pricing.
 Each of their family-friendly villas situated on the beautiful island of Bali have been hand-picked by their ‘family expert’ – someone with children who knows exactly what families are looking for.

 Contact Bali Villas for a short consultation, and they will be able to find you the perfect villa.
 Bali Villas aim to take the stress out of planning your holiday, so you can concentrate on having the adventure of a lifetime.